 Child Custody and Child Support

-After divorce is finalized, circumstances may change and require a child custody or child support modification.
+After your divorce is finalized, circumstances may change and require a child custody or child support modification.
 This may be necessary if one parent wishes to relocate or experiences a change in income or earning capacity.
 No matter how minor or temporary the change, it is imperative that it is formalized in writing.
 Hiring legal representation is the best way to protect your child's best interests.

 For nearly 40 years, Randy Michel of College Station, TX, has been helping families establish and modify agreements to ensure children are properly cared for.
 In many cases, he can guide parents through mediation to reach an amicable resolution.
 However, Mr. Michel can also prepare a compelling case if a hearing is necessary.
 It is his goal to establish the most advantageous living situation for all parties involved.
 If you have questions regarding your legal options, contact our firm today.